 She has a strong interest in agribusiness and in encouraging young people into agriculture.

 Aaron Devine is a leading education executive, with 16 years as senior leader of some of Australia’s largest and most innovative tertiary providers.
-Until October 2016, Aaron led TAFE Queensland Brisbane in the role of General Manager.
-TAFE Queensland Brisbane is one of Australia’s largest TAFE institutions with over 40,000 annual student enrolments and over 1800 staff.
-TAFE Queensland Brisbane offered a broad range of educational programs including a senior studies school, vocational programs from Certificate I to Advanced Diploma and twenty-three Higher Education Degrees.
+Until October 2016, Aaron was the General Manager of TAFE Queensland (Brisbane), one of Australia’s largest TAFE institutions.

-Prior to his leadership role in Brisbane, Aaron was the Chief Executive Officer for Gold Coast Institute of TAFE, and Director VET at Charles Darwin University.
+Prior to this leadership role in Brisbane, Aaron was the Chief Executive Officer for Gold Coast Institute of TAFE and Director VET at Charles Darwin University.
 On three separate occasions, Aaron has led an Institution within a jurisdiction to be recognised as Training Provider of the Year at the Australian National Training Awards.

-Aaron is also recognised internationally for his leadership and strategic thinking and was the Vice President of the Post-Secondary International Network of VET Presidents, a previous Board member of Business Southbank and a Non-Executive Director of Arcadia College on the Gold Coast.
+Aaron is also recognised internationally and was the Vice President of the Post-Secondary International Network of VET Presidents, a previous Board member of Business Southbank and is CEO of Arcadia College on the Gold Coast.

-Prior to his leadership roles in the vocational sector, Aaron worked as a Solicitor in Victoria where he practiced in Commercial Law, Civil Litigation and Employment Law.
-He was a Senior Adviser to the former Premier of Tasmania, the Hon Jim Bacon AC and Senior Policy Adviser to the Paul Wriedt MHA when she was the Tasmanian Minister for Vocational Education and Training.
+Prior to his leadership roles in the vocational sector, Aaron worked as a Solicitor in Victoria.
+He was a Senior Adviser to the former Premier of Tasmania, the Hon Jim Bacon AC and Senior Policy Adviser to Paula Wriedt MHA when she was the Tasmanian Minister for Vocational Education and Training.

-Ray has had a career spanning 35 years within the minerals processing arm of resource majors BHP and Rio Tinto and has experienced a full range of disciplines from Maintenance, Engineering, and Project Management to Operations and Finance throughout the peaks and troughs of the resource industry.
+Ray’s career spans over 39 years in the minerals processing arm of resource majors BHP and Rio Tinto.
+He has experienced a full range of disciplines from Maintenance, Engineering, and Project Management to Operations and Finance throughout the peaks and troughs of the resource industry.

-From 2011 Ray was appointed as the General Manager Operations – Bell Bay Aluminium at Pacific Aluminium in 2011.
-He has successfully led the site through a period of significant change in the global aluminium industry due to the combined impact of low commodity prices and high exchange rates.
+Ray was appointed as the General Manager Operations – Bell Bay Aluminium at Pacific Aluminium in 2011.
+He successfully led the site through a period of significant change in the global aluminium industry.
 Bell Bay’s transformation has been an inspiration to many in the industry as well as within the Tasmanian business community.
-In 2014 Ray won the CEO Magazines Manufacturing Executive of the Year Award, on the back of the smelter’s business transformation.
+In 2014, Ray won The CEO Magazine’s Manufacturing Executive of the Year Award, on the back of the smelter’s business transformation.
 Ray left Bell Bay Aluminium in 2018 and he is now CEO of the Tasmanian Minerals, Manufacturing and Energy Council (TMEC) and Executive Director of Keen Training Pty Ltd. In 2018, Ray was inducted into the Launceston Chamber of Commerce Hall of Fame.

-Ray has played a key role as a member of State Government task forces on freight and energy.
-He is a recent graduate of the Australian Institute of Company Directors, supporting his role as President of the Tasmanian Minerals and Energy Council.
-Ray also chairs a local economic development committee.
+Ray has played a key role as a member of the State Government task forces on freight and energy.
+He is a graduate of the Australian Institute of Company Directors.